-If you’re thinking of creating a cottage garden, or enjoy the plants you’ll find in one, take a look at my post Recipe for a Traditional English Cottage Garden.
-It’s not entirely serious, so don’t worry too much if you don’t have a thatched roof: you might still find a few useful tips.
+If you’re creating a cottage garden, or you enjoy the plants you’ll find in one, take a look at my post Recipe for a Traditional English Cottage Garden.
+I’m taking a lighthearted approach here, but even if you don’t have a thatched roof, you might find a few useful tips.

-Take a virtual look with me around the Dorothy Clive Garden in Spring when the tulips and forget-me-nots are flowering and the rhododendrons and azaleas at their best.
+… or take a look around the Dorothy Clive Garden in Spring when the tulips and forget-me-nots are flowering and the rhododendrons and azaleas at their best.

-My blog already has many posts about gardening and I’ve got lots of ideas for snippets to share in the future, including pictures of flowers that catch my eye; sneak peeks into some of the best gardens in Britain; and news from some of my favourite flower shows, plant nurseries and nature-loving personalities.
+I’ve got lots of ideas for snippets to share in the future, including pictures of flowers that catch my eye; sneak peeks into gardens, posts about garden art, and news from my favourite flower shows, plant fairs, nurseries and nature-loving personalities.

 Of course my blog’s not only about gardening: you can read my most recent posts here.